ydb-platform/ydbops/README.md

    variable: `export YDB_TOKEN=$(ycp --profile <profile> iam create-token)`
 3. `restart tenant k8s` is not implemented yet, but soon.
 4. `restart tenant` command in general is LEAST tested.
 Expect bugs.
+5. All nodes are restarted SEQUENTIALLY at this moment, expect the parallel implementation very soon
-5. For prettiness: The module './pkg/rolling/restarters' will be probably split into multiple modules, one module per restarter.
+6. For prettiness: The module './pkg/rolling/restarters' will be probably split into multiple modules, one module per restarter.

 #### How to use: